 Implementation

-The school follows the Hamilton Trust scheme to support the delivery of the National Curriculum programs of study- all pupils in KS1 and 2 have a weekly science session.
+The school follows the Kapow scheme to support the delivery of the National Curriculum programs of study- all pupils in KS1 and 2 are taught Science as a fortnightly block across a half term.
 Scientific knowledge is taught alongside the ‘Working Scientifically’ programs of study.
 Science content is planned and delivered across milestone phases with opportunities to recap and revisit vocabulary and knowledge at various intervals.
-Hamilton's science planning is sequenced to take advantage of seasonal study opportunities and to ensure progression in scientific working skills, while covering the National Curriculum.
-Each year is comprised of 6 blocks of 6 sessions dedicated to one of the science areas and culminating in a meaningful learning outcome.
+The science planning is sequenced to take advantage of seasonal study opportunities and to ensure progression in scientific working skills, while covering the National Curriculum.
+Each year is comprised of 6 blocks dedicated to one of the science areas and culminating in a meaningful learning outcome.
+The final unit is a 'making connections' unit which revises and builds on learning from the previous units taught.
 Opportunities for pupils to meet the full range of scientific investigative approaches entail pattern seeking, exploring, problem solving, fair testing, and analysing secondary sources.
 Vocabulary is planned for each unit of work, it is taught in the context of each lesson and revised throughout the unit.
 Pupils also complete a title page at the start of a new unit of learning and then add to this throughout the topic with new concepts learnt.
 Links are made with prior units of learning in previous years and phases to ensure progression over time.
 Further opportunities are planned for enrichment activities through focused STEM weeks and cross-curricular links in order to deepen the pupils understanding and make real life purposeful connections.
+Pupils also complete a hot task at the unit of the unit to demonstrate progress and understanding.

 Impact